adl1995/document-matcher/README.md

   <img src="output/document1.png/7-matched-logo.jpg" width="250">
 </p>

-If NMSE is less than a certain threshold (arbitrary), the documents match.
+If NMSE is less than a certain threshold (arbitrary value), the documents match.
 For the logos extracted above, the NMSE is `0.351`.
-Being a very small values, it gives us a high probability that the logos do indeed match.
+Being a very small value, it gives us a high probability that the logos do indeed match.

 # Setup